Skip to main content

 Kielbasa

-Polish sausage with hundreds of regional varieties.
-Smoked, fresh, or dried, made from pork, beef, or game.
-Essential to Polish cuisine.
+Polish sausage runs to hundreds of regional types, smoked, fresh or dried, made from pork, beef or game.
+It's hard to imagine the cuisine without it.

 Kapuśniak